Rosalie Rendu: Sister Servant

+In 1833, Rendu began mentoring students who became the first members of the Society of Saint Vincent de Paul, including Frédéric Ozanam and Jean Léon Le Prevost, future founder of the Religious of St. Vincent de Paul.

 In 1840 she helped re-establish the Ladies of Charity, who helped in the home visits.
 In 1851 she took over the running of an orphanage.

-Rendu also formed a relationship with the Superior of Bon Saveur in Caen and requested that she too welcome those in need.
+Rendu also formed a relationship with the superior of the Daughters in Bon Saveur, Caen, and requested that she too welcome those in need.
 She was particularly attentive to priests and religious suffering from psychiatric difficulties.
 Her correspondence is short but touching, considerate, patient and respectful towards all.

-Hardships were not lacking in the Mouffetard District.
+Hardships were not lacking in the Mouffesard District.
 Epidemics of cholera followed one after another.
 Lack of hygiene and poverty fostered its virulence.
-Most particularly in 1832 and 1846, the dedication shown and risks taken by Rendu and her Sisters were beyond imagination.
+Most particularly in 1832 and 1846, the dedication shown and risks taken by Rendu and her sisters were beyond imagination.
 The sisters attended to the living, accompanied the dying, and buried the dead.
 She herself was seen picking up dead bodies in the streets.

-In February 1848, barricades and bloody battles were the marks of the opposition of the working class stirred up against the powerful.
-The Archbishop of Paris, Denis Auguste Affre, was killed trying to intervene between the fighting factions.
-Rendu was deeply grieved by this.
-She herself climbed the barricades to try to help the wounded fighters without considering their political loyalties in the fight.
-Without any fear, she risked her life in these confrontations.
-Her courage and sense of freedom commanded the admiration of all.

-When order was reestablished, Rendu tried to save a number of these people she knew and who were victims of fierce repression.
-She was helped a great deal by the mayor of the district, Dr. Ulysse Trélat, a true republican, who was also very popular.
+In February 1848, working-class uprisings marked by street battles and barricades erupted across Paris.
+Denis Auguste Affre, the Archbishop of Paris, was killed while attempting to mediate between the opposing factions.
+Moved by his death, Rendu went to the barricades to assist the wounded, regardless of their political affiliations.
+She risked her life in these confrontations.
+When order was restored, she worked to protect a number of individuals she knew who were facing harsh reprisals.
+She was assisted in these efforts by the mayor of the district, Dr. Ulysse Trélat, a republican who held considerable local standing.

 In 1852, Napoleon III decided to give her the Grand Cross of the Legion of Honor.
-She was ready to refuse this individual honor but Jean-Baptiste Etienne, Superior General of the Congregation of the Mission and the Daughters of Charity, made her accept it.
+She was ready to refuse this individual honor but Jean-Baptiste Etienne, superior general of the Congregation of the Mission and the Daughters of Charity, made her accept it.